 🤔 Have questions?

-Q. And how do you suggest data teams find a balance between building infrastructure and supporting the day-to-day needs of the organization?
+Q. How do you suggest data teams find a balance between building infrastructure and supporting the day-to-day needs of the organization?

-Q. Thanks, David.
-That makes sense.
-So there are folks who believe that the modern data stack is a fad, and that organizations should refrain from stitching together half dozen tools.
-So what are your thoughts here?
+Q. There are folks who believe that the modern data stack is a fad, and that organizations should refrain from stitching together half dozen tools.
+What are your thoughts here?

-Q. Me too.
-So what are the biggest pros of infrastructure comprising best-of-breed purpose-built tools over an all-in-one does-it-all solution?
+Q. What are the biggest pros of infrastructure comprising best-of-breed purpose-built tools over an all-in-one does-it-all solution?

-Q. Last question for you.
-What is the one piece of advice you have for companies that are just getting started on the data journey?
+Q. Last question — what is the one piece of advice you have for companies that are just getting started on the data journey?

 🤔 Have questions?